RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 ====================

 Move to folder RedPitaya/fpga/prj/Examples.
-Uncomment the line "set project_name Vga_draw" and comment all files in the make_project.tcl file.
+Uncomment the line "set project_name Vga_game" and comment all files in the make_project.tcl file.
 Open Vivado and in Vivado Tcl Console navigate to the base folder: *RedPitaya/fpga/prj/Examples*.

 .. figure:: img/VgaImage2.png